-The intense pulse light therapy is a good option for removing the pigmentation on the skin and removing hair, and for repairing skin from sun exposure; it is an effective treatment with multiple benefits and some drawbacks.
-A certified health care provider should always take the therapy to prevent mishaps.
+Intense pulse light therapy is a good option for removing the pigmentation on the skin and removing hair and for repairing skin from sun exposure; it is an effective treatment with multiple benefits and some drawbacks.
+A certified healthcare provider should always take therapy to prevent mishaps.

 Frequently Asked Questions